Uselessme21/Doctor_appointment/README.md

 # Doctor_appointment
-# Air Ticket Booking System Backend

-This project implements the backend for an Air Ticket Booking System using Node.js, Express.js, and MongoDB.
+This project implements the backend for an Doctor appointment using Node.js, Express.js, and MongoDB.
 It provides APIs for user registration, authentication, flight management, and booking functionalities.

 ## Table of Contents